Particular/docs.particular.net/nservicebus/upgrades/5to6/index.md

 To update a handler to Version 6 follow this process:

  1. As the signature of `IHandleMessages<T>` has changed, Visual Studio will complain that the handler is not implementing it.
 To correctly implement the handler interface, change the return type of the `Handle` method from `void` to `async Task`.
 Next add a second parameter to the `Handle` method `IMessageHandlerContext context`.
  1. If the handler has an instance of `IBus` injected into it, it needs to be removed.
-Before getting rid of it, rename it to `context` as all operations that previously relied on `IBus` will now go through the passed in instance of `IMessageHandlerContext`.
+Prior to removing it, rename it to `context` as all operations that previously relied on `IBus` will now go through the passed in instance of `IMessageHandlerContext`.
  1. Finally, the methods on `IMessageHandlerContext` all return tasks.
 It is important to `await` each of these tasks and to add `.ConfigureAwait(false)` on to each one.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QolL1Oum72Q" frameborder="0" allowfullscreen></iframe>